eliu0412/group-project-codelingo/doc/sprint0/readme.md

 ## Motivation

 In the world of programming, maintaining motivation and accountability is often a challenge.
 Many learners find it difficult to stay driven, especially when traditional learning resources lack engagement.
-The Duolingo for Programming project aims to solve this problem by gamifying the learning experience.
+The CodeLingo project aims to solve this problem by gamifying the learning experience.
 Not only does it teach programming concepts, but it also provides a platform for coding competitions, enabling users to test their skills under pressure.
 By integrating learning with competition, this platform keeps users engaged, motivated, and on track in their learning journey.

+## Architecture

+**Microservices**: Codelingo follows a microservices architecture to ensure modularity, scalability, and maintainability.
+Each core functionality, such as user authentication, coding battles, lesson tracking, and leaderboard management, is handled by separate microservices that communicate via event-driven messaging (Redis Pub/Sub) and RESTful APIs.
+An API Gateway centralizes client requests, improving security and request handling efficiency.

 ## Technologies Used